Giant Shipper Bets Big On Ending Its Carbon Emissions. Will It Pay Off?

 Some companies have been caught off guard.
 "They didn't think that the IMO would have the backbone to do it," she says.
 "And they did."

 The IMO also has targets for carbon.
-But there's no system to enforce them yet and the targets fall well short of Maersk's goal.
+But there's no system to enforce them yet, and the targets fall well short of Maersk's goal.
 But if that changes dramatically in coming years, Maersk's bet could pay off.

 But many analysts are skeptical, noting the recent history of inaction on climate change.
 They also say it's difficult to enforce regulations in the maritime sector, which operates across jurisdictions and often far from the eyes of regulators.